 Baltimore Limb Deformity Course

-If you prefer to register by fax or mail, you can click here and print out the registration form and send the completed form to the fax number or to the mailing address that is listed on the form.
+Online registration is now open for the Baltimore Limb Deformity Course, two Pre-Courses, and one Post-Course.
+Registration is open through August 14, 2026, but if you register by May 31st, you will receive an early bird discount!
+You can also register by printing out the registration form and sending the completed form to the fax number or to the mailing address that is listed on the form.
 If you are not using your own personal credit card to charge the fees, please complete and return the Third Party Credit Card Authorization Form so that we have a valid signature on file.

-Please see below links for more information about our 2023 courses, course venue, travel options, and contact information.
+Please see below links for more information about our 2026 courses, Course venue, travel options, and contact information.

 Course Objectives